Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Experiment

-Figure~\ref{fig:neuron_distribution} shows the layer-wise distribution of safety neurons in Qwen across languages and modalities.
+\textbf{Layer-wise Distribution.} Figure~\ref{fig:neuron_distribution} shows the layer-wise distribution of safety neurons in Qwen across languages and modalities.
 We group Chinese and English as high-resource languages (HRLs) and others as non-high-resource languages (NHRLs).
 Across modalities, safety neurons follow a consistent pattern: increasing with depth and peaking in middle-to-deep layers (20–30), then declining after Layer 32.
-This suggests that safety judgments mainly emerge at higher semantic levels rather than in early feature extraction stages.Across languages, HRLs and NHRLs are similar in shallow layers but diverge notably in middle-to-late layers (25–35), where HRLs exhibit more safety neurons, indicating that multilingual safety gaps are driven by a few critical layers.
-The CV of the HRL–NHRL difference ($\Delta$) is 80.32 (Image-Dominant ) and 74.14 (Text-Dominant), indicating highly concentrated disparities, especially for Image-Dominant risks.
+This suggests that safety judgments mainly emerge at higher semantic levels rather than in early feature extraction stages.
+Across languages, HRLs and NHRLs are similar in shallow layers but diverge notably in middle-to-late layers (25–35), where HRLs exhibit more safety neurons, indicating that multilingual safety gaps are driven by a few critical layers.
+The CV of the HRL–NHRL difference ($\Delta$) is 80.32 for Image-Dominant Risk and 74.14 for Text-Dominant Risk, indicating highly concentrated cross-layer disparities, especially under Image-Dominant Risk setting.

-\textbf{Overlap of Neurons.} Figure~\ref{fig:neuron_overlap} shows two visualization rows: the first presents cross-lingual overlap of safety-critical neurons for image and text safety; the second illustrates cross-modal neuron overlap for risks across modalities within the same language.
+\textbf{Overlap of Neurons.} Figure~\ref{fig:neuron_overlap} shows two visualization rows: the first presents cross-lingual overlap of safety neurons for image and text safety and the second illustrates cross-modal neuron overlap for risks across modalities within the same language.